Wolkabout/WolkConnect-Arduino/README.md

 #### Prerequisite

   Provided example uses WiFi101 library.
-  The library should be located in the Arduino /libraries folder (in case you downloaded from Git, if you installed it via Arduino Library Manager, it should already be there by default).
+  The library should be located in the Arduino /libraries folder (in case you downloaded from Git, if you installed it via Arduino Library Manager, it should already be there by default), or included in the Arduino IDE (Sketch->Include Library->Add .ZIP library).

 #### Setup